agroimpacts/nmeo/docs/projects.md

 local or AWS server, and then point it at a new geography (e.g. Ghana).

 ## Project 5
 ### Data visualization for EO

+Units

+  - GEE Python API

+Concepts

+  - Create interesting data visualizations of satellite data
+  - Choose a project/topic of interest, and find different ways to visualize data
+  - Recommend using the Python API, which gives additional options for data viz
+  - Can also try to create a web-based application

+Code

+  - Jupyter Labs

+---

 ![](https://www.unfolded.ai/de1d7053da34883ecf43aa91b989f209/temp-variations-earth-engine.gif)